Monday, December 28, 2015

 photo from the collection of the Library of Congress

-The plaza marked the northern end of the Millionaires’ Mile which culminated in Cornelius Vanderbilt’s French Renaissance chateau at the corner of 57th Street (later to be extended the full block to 58th).
-On October 13, 1883 New Yorkers got the first hint that different type of structure was about to appear in the neighborhood of brownstone mansions and private carriages.
+The plaza marked the northern end of the Millionaires’ Mile which culminated in Cornelius Vanderbilt’s massive chateau at the corner of 57th Street (later to be extended the full block to 58th).
+On October 13, 1883, New Yorkers got the first hint that a different type of structure was about to appear in the neighborhood of brownstone mansions and private carriages.

-Now, reported the Record & Guide, “We understand that George W. Da Cunha is the architect, and that the building will be nine-stories high, and strictly fire proof.”
+Pyfe & Campbell planned a splendid apartment house, reported the Record & Guide.
+“We understand that George W. Da Cunha is the architect, and that the building will be nine-stories high, and strictly fire proof.”
 At the time, Da Cunha’s latest project (also for Pyfe & Campbell), The Gramercy, a Queen Anne cooperative apartment house on Gramercy Park, was just being completed.

 The Guide said that the new building would “be an adaption, though on a much larger scale, of the Gramercy apartment house” and would cost an estimated $1.5 million.